The Raven Cycle: Ronan Lynch

-Ronan Lynch is described as "dangerous as a shark and about as friendly."
-Cabeswater calls him the Greywaren.
-Ronan also possesses the ability to take things out of his dreams.
-Ronan uses this ability to try and help wake up his mother and the livestock from his childhood home, all of which are things that Niall Lynch took out of his own dreams.
-He helps Adam create fake evidence against Greenmantle in order to blackmail him into leaving Henrietta.
-As of "The Raven King", he is in a relationship with Adam Parrish.
-Ronan is the central character in a companion series called The Dreamer Trilogy, which takes places after the events of The Raven King and Opal.
-He has two brothers: Declan and Matthew, who both attend Aglionby.
-Declan is his charismatic older brother, and Matthew is his good-humored littler brother, who Ronan took out of his dreams when he was a child.
-His favorite past times include defenestrating his close friend Noah Czerny and (in book 2) racing with Kavinsky.
+Described as "dangerous as a shark and about as friendly," Ronan Lynch is a gay Catholic farmer with a drinking problem and the ability to take things out of his dreams.
+He has two brothers: Declan, his charismatic older brother, and Matthew, his good-humored younger brother, who Ronan took out of his dreams when he was a child.
+Ronan's parents are both dead.
+He's friends with the main cast, and as of The Raven King, he is in a relationship with Adam Parrish.

+Ronan is the central character in a companion series called The Dreamer Trilogy, which takes places after the events of The Raven King and "Opal."
+His favorite past times include defenestrating his close friend Noah Czerny, and (in The Dream Thieves) street racing with Kavinsky.

 Noah Czerny

-Noah Czerny was a skater boy and student at Aglionby who has been dead for seven years at the time of the series.
+Noah Czerny was a skater boy and student at Aglionby who has been dead for seven years at the time of the The Raven Boys.
 He was murdered by Barrington Whelk, his friend and classmate, when Whelk attempted, and failed, to sacrifice him to wake the ley lines.
 He relies on energy of the ley lines or Blue Sargent in order to stay substantial.
-Over the course of the series, it is revealed that his spirit is decaying and he needs more energy in order to look normal.
+Over the course of the series, it is revealed that his spirit is decaying and he needs more energy in order to appear normally.
 He often is caught re-enacting his death at points in the story.
-On his final appearance he sacrifices the memories his friends have of him in order to save Gansey's life.
+On his final appearance, he sacrifices the memories his friends have of him in order to save Gansey's life.

 Colin Greenmantle

-Colin Greenmantle is a collecter of mysterious artifacts and the employer of the Gray Man.
-He sent the Gray Man to kill Ronan Lynch's father and then sends the Gray Man to find the Greywaren.
-He comes to Henrietta under the guise of Aglionby's new Latin teacher so that he can find the Greywaren himself after the Gray Man betrays him.
+Colin Greenmantle is a collector of mysterious artifacts and the employer of the Gray Man, otherwise known as Mr. Gray.
+He sent Mr. Gray to kill Ronan Lynch's father, and then sends him to find the Greywaren.
+He comes to Henrietta under the guise of Aglionby's new Latin teacher, so that he can find the Greywaren himself after Mr. Gray betrays him.
 He leaves Henrietta and returns to Boston, leaving his wife Piper alone in Jesse Dittley's cave.
-He is later killed by Piper using the demon against him.
+He is later killed by Piper, who uses a demon against him.

 The Gray Man (Mr. Gray)

-The Gray Man is a hit-man hired by Greenmantle initially to steal something called the Greywaren.
-While in Henrietta, he takes a liking to the town and falls in love with Blue's mother Maura, who likes him back.
-He leaves Henrietta to protect Ronan, but returns when he discovers that Greenmantle came back.
+The Gray Man is a hit-man initially hired by Greenmantle to steal something called the "Greywaren."
+While in Henrietta, he takes a liking to the town and falls in love with Blue's mother Maura, who loves him back.
+He leaves Henrietta to protect Ronan, but returns when he discovers that Greenmantle has come back.
 He enjoys Anglo-Saxon poetry and recites poems from memory occasionally throughout the story.
-He listens to the 60s band the Kinks religiously, and is regarded as a calm, practical, capable man.
+He listens to the 60s band the Kinks religiously, and is regarded as a calm, practical, and capable man.